Infinite-dimensional port-Hamiltonian systems with a stationary interface: Exponential Stability

 In this section, we have shown that if we impose certain boundary conditions, then we can ensure that the contraction semigroup $(T(t))_{t \geq 0}$ generated by the port-Hamiltonian operator $A_{\mathcal{Q}_0}$ is of type $C_0(1, -\alpha)$ for some $\alpha > 0$, i.e.,

 As opposed to the boundary conditions, the interface condition plays a minor role in the proof of Theorem \ref{Theorem 2 Exponential Stability}.
-It is only required that there is no power inflow at the interface position.
+It is only required that $r \geq 0$, that is, there is no power inflow at the interface position.